jocelynkoentjoro/jocelyn-weather-dissertation/README.md

 There are 3 different locations that the writer set as the pinned location, they are Royal Armouries Museum, Trinity Shopping Centre, and Headingley Stadium, so there are 3 different files as each of the location has its own dataset.

+In addition, there are statistical analysis done for the results to proof the significance of the difference using 5x2 cross validation paired t-test.

 Disclaimer : This code is developed and documented for the dissertation project of the writer.
 Any references from other sources will be included inside the file in the description section.